BNLNPPS/shrek/QUICKSTART.md

 your favorite text editor

 ```
+$ cp shrek/config/site.yaml .
-$ edt shrek/config/site.yaml
+$ edt site.yaml
 ```

-For sPHENIX usesr, there are two fields which need to be modified in order to get the system running:
+For sPHENIX users, there are two fields which need to be modified in order to get the system running:

 ### Shrek/submissionPrefix points to a directory where shrek will create